-The FitzPatrick Institute recognises that vultures provide important eco-system services and that their declines or disappearances will have a dramatic effect on people and wildlife in Africa.
-We are therefore committed to help conserve vultures in Africa by engaging in a number of research projects on multiple species in several countries in southern Africa.
+Vultures provide important ecosystem services and their rapid declines will have a dramatic effect on people and wildlife in Africa.
+The FitzPatrick Institute is committed to help conserve vultures by engaging in collaborative research projects throughout the continent.

 We remain a key partner in the conservation of the Bearded Vulture Gypaetus barbatus in southern Africa.
-Dr Sonja Krüger completed her PhD research on the conservation of this population with the Fitz in 2014 and we continue to collaborate with her (Ezemvelo KZN Wildlife) and others on the conservation of this important population.
-More recently, research has focused on the feasibility of captive breeding and of establishing an ‘insurance’ population away from the main Maloti-Drakensberg Mountains’ population.
+We continue to collaborate with Sonja Krüger from Ezemvelo KZN Wildlife and others on the conservation of this important population.
+Focus has shifted to building a captive breeding programme with the hope of establishing an ‘insurance’ population away from the Maloti-Drakensberg Mountain population.
+This project builds on Christiaan Brink’s CB MSc project, which was published in 2020.
+Another CB student, Imthiaz Sheik Abbass, is studying habitat use of Bearded Vultures in relation to human settlement density for this research project.

-- Christiaan Brink (CB MSc) investigated the feasibility of establishing a reintroduced population of Bearded Vultures in South Africa.
+- Christiaan’s MSc research which explored the feasibility of a reintroduced population of Bearded Vultures was published in Ostrich.

 Impact of the project

 Our research aims to understand important ecological issues affecting vultures, quantify population trends of multiple species, and identify key drivers of their population declines.
-Using our research on vulture restaurants, poisons use, blood lead levels and hunting, and more recently with our research on reintroductions, we hope to deliver solutions to help reverse the declines in these species in Africa.
-The outcomes of these projects will help better understand the why, what, where and how of vulture threats, with implications for targeting cost-effective conservation actions.
+Using our research on vulture restaurants, poison use, blood lead levels and hunting, and more recently with our research on reintroductions, we hope to deliver solutions to help reverse the declines in these species in Africa.
+The outcomes of these projects will help us understand why, what, where and how vulture threats occur, with implications for targeting cost-effective conservation actions.

-DST-NRF CoE grant; NRF Innovation Scholarship; JW Jagger Grant; Denver Zoo; Raptors Botswana; Rufford Grant; Wilderness Wildlife Trust; Mohammed bin Zayed Species Conservation Fund; Colombus Zoo; Leslie Brown Memorial Grant; Peregrine Fund; IDEA Wild; British Ecological Society; Ezemvelo KZN Wildlife; Endangered Wildlife Trust; N3TC through Wildlands.
+DSI-NRF CoE grant; NRF Innovation Scholarship; ABAX Foundation, BioTherm Energy.
+JW Jagger Grant; Denver Zoo; Raptors Botswana; Rufford Grant; Wilderness Wildlife Trust; Colombus Zoo; Leslie Brown Memorial Grant; Peregrine Fund; IDEA Wild; Ezemvelo KZN Wildlife; Endangered Wildlife Trust; N3TC through Wildlands, Vultures Namibia, VulPro, HawkWatch International, University of Marburg, Academy of Finland

 Dr Robert Thomson (FIAO, UCT)